 The very first question a dog parent should ask of a doggie daycare, pet boarding or any dog trainer is: “Exactly who will supervise and care for my dog, and what is their background in dog behavior and canine ethology?”

 You know exactly who will care for your dog: local dog-training expert Russell Hartstein.
-Fun Paw Care is owned and operated by Russell Hartstein, a world-renowned dog behaviorist and one of fewer than 200 Certified Dog Behavior Consultants (CDBC) worldwide, a Certified Professional Dog Trainer (CPDT), and canine nutritionist.
+Fun Paw Care is owned and operated by Russell Hartstein, a world-renowned dog behaviorist and one of fewer than 200 Certified Dog Behavior Consultants (CDBC) worldwide, a Certified Professional Dog Trainer (CPDT), Behaviorist and Canine Nutritionist.
 Russ has over 30 years of experience in studying and teaching animal behavior in Los Angeles, Miami, and Manhattan (where he’s originally from).

-As the personification of Fun Paw Care, Russell overlooks the entire dog boarding, daycare, and dog training facility while organizing, maintaining and monitoring your dog’s comprehensive and integrative well-being and play sessions.
+As the personification of Fun Paw Care, Russell overlooks the entire dog boarding, daycare, and dog training five-acre ranch while organizing, maintaining, and monitoring your dog’s comprehensive and integrative well-being and play sessions.
 Your dog is unique and deserves to be treated as unique.
-That’s why we are not a volume-based business, unlike most other dog kennels, dog daycares, and dog training centers in and near Los Angeles.
+That’s why we are not a volume-based business, unlike other dog kennels, dog daycares, and dog training centers in and near Los Angeles.

 We thought of everything, and our doggie daycare has everything.
 Dogs thrive on properly formulated and structured play partners and conspecific interactions.
 Those set them up to succeed, learn, be fulfilled, and have fun all day long while in our care.
-Because dogs are dyadic (play best in twos) volume-based dog daycares are fundamentally flawed, unhealthy and unsafe for your dog.
-In many cases, your dog is interacting with 10, 20 or even more dogs at the same time with only one “counselor” to watch everyone!
+Because dogs are dyadic (play best in twos) volume-based dog daycares and dog kennels are fundamentally flawed, unhealthy, and unsafe for your dog.
+In many cases, your dog is interacting with 10, 20, or even more dogs at the same time with only one “counselor” to watch everyone!
 A setup for failure and a very dangerous and stressful situation for your dog.

 Dogs are crepuscular animals, meaning they are most naturally active during twilight hours, dawn and dusk.
 We structure our playgroups around your dog’s natural state and somatosensory preferences.
-Everything about our Los Angeles doggie daycare/dog training/puppy training facility is carefully designed to encourage your dog to thrive in every aspect of health: mental, physical, emotional, behavioral and nutritional.
+Everything about our Los Angeles doggie daycare/dog training/puppy training facility is carefully designed to encourage your dog to thrive in every aspect of safety and health: mental, physical, emotional, behavioral, and nutritional.

-Our doggie daycare is a first-class, private, designed and structured dog park where well-balanced, well-behaved, social, affable dogs go to socialize, play, exercise and hang out with their friends.
-Everything about your dog’s day and night, playgroups, drop off and pick up times, activities, park layout, smells, lighting, tactile surfaces, enrichment, socialization, naps, toys, and nutrition are designed to meet and exceed your dog’s behavioral, exercise and enrichment needs, so that you pick up a well-balanced and completely fulfilled dog.
+Our doggie daycare is a first-class, private, designed, and structured dog park where well-balanced, well-behaved, social, affable dogs go to socialize, play, exercise, and hang out with their friends.
+Everything about your dog’s day and night, playgroups, drop off and pick up times, activities, park layout, smells, lighting, tactile surfaces, enrichment, socialization, naps, toys, and nutrition are designed to meet and exceed your dog’s behavioral, exercise and enrichment needs, so that your dog comes homes a well-balanced and completely fulfilled dog.
 Both of you will feel cared-for throughout the day.
-You won’t need to leave your dog at home and force him or her to choose between bored to the bone and bad to the bone.
+You won’t need to leave your dog at home and force him or her to choose between being bored to the bone or bad to the bone.

 Our dog daycare is TAILored to your dog’s comfort – physical and emotional.
-Most doggie daycares and hotel pet boarding facilities are not set up safe, healthy play sessions.
-Play sessions aid in social development, exercise, but also very importantly build behavioral flexibility while in the process, helping a dog learn to get along with many other dog morphologies, and temperaments.
+Most doggie daycares and hotel pet boarding facilities are not set up safely and don’t have healthy play sessions.
+Play sessions aid in social development, exercise, but also very importantly build behavioral flexibility, eustress, and resiliency, while in the process, helping a dog learn to get along with many other dog morphologies, and temperaments.
 Overly rough, inappropriate play or poor matching of dogs’ energy, size, sex, breed, or age may easily cause traumatic experiences.
 All of those experiences can lead to emotional, physical, or psychological health problems, and in many cases will lead to aggression or a fight.

 Here are just a few of the things an experienced dog behaviorist and trainer watch for to tell how a dog play session is going:

-All of those are contextual signs that only a skilled behaviorist and trainer can make sense of.
+All of those are contextual signs that only a skilled Certified Behaviorist and Trainer can make sense of.